 Before his assassination, Dr. Martin Luther King, Jr. was moving from preaching about social justice to economic justice.
-He marched with striking sanitation workers in Memphis Tennessee for better wages and working conditions.
+He marched with the garbage workers for equal pay and compensation.
 Why?
 He realized that true social justice also demands economic justice.

 It's time to bring economic justice back to the forefront of our national conversation.
 But there is one underlying issue that America still needs to address.